-- (522) the large barn was used for interior-grade lumber storage. - (560) the Waverly/Fenimore corner building was the business office (2nd floor) and retail hardware store (1st floor). - (416) the block building housed the mill shop. - (408) used for lumber storage. - There are existing large outdoor racks used for storing exterior-grade lumber.
+- (522 Fenimore) the large barn was used for interior-grade lumber storage. - (560 Fenimore) the Waverly/Fenimore corner building was the business office (2nd floor) and retail hardware store (1st floor). - (416 Waverly) the block building housed the mill shop. - (408 Waverly) used for lumber storage. - There are existing large outdoor racks used for storing exterior-grade lumber.

 At the time the Murphy Brothers became owners and took over the Project Site, their construction business operated differently.
 To provide the high level of service, it was necessary to employ many levels of skilled workers while stockpiling tools, equipment, trucks, and materials on-site.
-Today, Murphy Brothers Contracting has evolved into a Construction Management business achieving that same high level of quality workmanship through their long-time relationships with the best independent tradesmen and subcontractors in the region.
+Today, Murphy Brothers Contracting has evolved into a Construction Management business.
 Over time, the need for the existing buildings and structures to operate as they were originally intended has become less and less and they are only so adaptable in their current configurations.
 In more recent years, some of the extra space no longer needed by Murphy Brothers Contracting was rented out to various small business enterprises and tradespeople.

-The buildings in question have gone through many improvements over the years, most notablly following the infamous March 2007 floods where 4+ feet of water filled the buildings that are located in the flood zone.
+The buildings in question have gone through many improvements over the years, most notably following the infamous March 2007 floods where 4+ feet of water filled the buildings that are located in the flood zone.
 Following that incident, major renovation work was performed on corner building (560) and the barn (522) including new 2nd floor office spaces, roof & siding.
 Since 2007, other interior upgrades and necessary structural repairs have been made to the buildings.
 With every heavy rainfall that floods Fenimore Road, the barn (522) fills with approximately 1 foot or more of water due to the poor drainage on the intersections of Fenimore/Waverly & Fenimore/Hoyt.
 This flooding has resulted in repeat damage to the exterior of the building and makes the first-floor interior virtually unusable in its current state.
 To update the building into a wholly usable space, it would need to be leveled and rebuilt or raised to be compliant with the flood zone code of the Village.
 This is true regardless of its perceived maintenance.